rowe-morehouse/rowe-morehouse/readme.md

       <small><br /><br /></small><li>I'm experimenting with <a href="https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm">The NRC Word-Emotion Association Lexicon (EmoLex)</a> and other corpi — like <a href="https://www.kovcomp.co.uk/wordstat/LIWC.html">The LICW 2015</a> and OpenLexicon, for example — to do <a href="https://monkeylearn.com/blog/opinion-mining/">opinion mining</a> on a dataset of <a href="https://www.kaggle.com/rowemorehouse/googleplaystoreuserreviews">Google Playstore App Reviews</a> I made on Kaggle.
       <small><br /><br /></small>
       <ul type="circle">
-      <li><strong>My goal with this whole Machine Learning / Artificial Intelligence</strong> angle-of-inquiry is to learn to 【1】 write more engaging copy, 【2】 <ins>develop more empathetic products</ins>, and 3】 design better UI components.
+      <li><strong>My goal with this whole Machine Learning / Artificial Intelligence</strong> angle-of-inquiry is to learn to【1】write more engaging copy,【2】<ins>develop more empathetic products</ins>, and【3】design better UI components.
 The research that's out there gives me an <a href="https://web.stanford.edu/~jurafsky/slp3/slides/21_SentLex.pdf">evidence-based direction</a> … plus it's fun to spin-up the AI stuff on Google Cloud.
       <small><br /><br /></small>
       <li>"<a href="https://swayze.ai/">Swayze</a>" — <strong>my Facebook Messenger chatbot</strong> <a href="https://wit.ai">built with Wit AI</a> — is still asleep.
 BUT WAIT!! … with great fortune, Facebook (The best app of all time, fight me) has finally biz verified my corp.
 I'm looking forward to developing more apps on their platform.
       <small><br /><br /></small>